Sagar3039/My_Portfolio/README.md

-## What technologies are used for this project?

-This project is built with .

 # 💼 Sagar Karmakar — Portfolio Website

 This is my personal portfolio website built using **React.js**.
 It highlights my skills, projects, and experience as a **Full-Stack Developer** and **Android App Developer**.
 Designed with responsiveness and modern aesthetics in mind, the portfolio gives a complete overview of who I am and what I do.